Ailerios/hecomp-hka-projwork/README.md

 To make homomorphic encryption more accessible to other software engineers, I would like to see more guides and documentation that explains some of the required knowledge in a way, that enables you with enough knowledge to use homomorphic encryption in an efficient way.
 For example it is important to understand how parameters affect the performance and available features.

+In terms of accessibility, I rank the tested libraries as follows from easy to hard:

+1. Pyfhel
+2. SEAL-Python
+3. HElayers

+Pyfhel is the only library of the three that has online tutorials available.
+SEAL-Python is accessible to software engineers due to its lightweightness.
+Even without understanding how a Python layer for C++ works, you are able to extract the syntax of the methods from the sourcecode, and they are named in a very accessible way.
+HElayers is a mixed bag, some tasks are accessible, especially due to their demos on the Docker image.
+However, I was not able to find a documentation outside of the generated class reference [^5], and with BGV I quickly ran into a situation where I needed deeper mathematical knowledge about the BGV scheme.

 [^1]: https://github.com/IBM/helayers
 [^2]: https://github.com/ibarrond/Pyfhel